 Net Cost: $14,759

 Almost every building on the University of California, Santa Cruz’s campus is surrounded by the beautiful Redwoods that grace this area of Central California.
 This campus is set amid the Santa Cruz Mountains with spectacular views of the Monterey Bay and the Pacific Ocean.
 If the underground is more of your thing, the three Porter Caves are located right off Empire Grade Road near UCSC’s Port College.
 None of this natural beauty ceases once on campus because of the numerous hiking trails and walkways like the McHenry Bridge, which links the McHenry Library with the Hahn Student Services Building via a lovely canopy of trees.
-The campus Arboretum has extensive collections of plants from the South Pacific and South Africa, along with other exotic flora, a rock garden and a eucalyptus grove.
+The campus Arboretum has extensive collections of plants from the South Pacific and South Africa, along with other exotic flora, a rock garden, and a eucalyptus grove.

 The whole campus was planned by architect John Carl Warnecke and landscape architect Thomas Church, and it includes a 25-acre organic farm which is utilized for 28 percent of the produce used by the dining hall, along with the three-acre Alan Chadwick Garden.
-Architecturally, the Engineering 2 Building, which was dedicated in fall of 2004, won a merit award for deisgn from the American Institute of Architects, Los Angeles Chapter.
+Architecturally, the Engineering 2 Building, which was dedicated in the fall of 2004, won a merit award for design from the American Institute of Architects, Los Angeles Chapter.
 Contextual architecture seamlessly blends the new buildings in with the existing quads, to include the eye-pleasing multicolored Academic Resource Center (ARC).

-8. University of Montana in Missoula, Mont.
+8. University of Montana

 The University of Montana’s iconic Main Hall and its surrounding natural setting make this school one of our great value colleges with beautiful campuses.